 Stay in Areas with Heavy Foot Traffic Areas

 I suggest staying in places that are filled with foot traffic both day and night with both locals and tourists, you’ll feel and be much safer.

-Which means there will always someone around in case you find yourself in a compromising position.
+This means there will always be someone around in case you find yourself in a compromising position.